Randy Bachman: Guitar style

 Bachman has stated that his guitar sound was influenced by his early violin studies, saying "when I wanted to play a rock solo, I played like it was violin ...
 Violin is mostly slow, melodic stuff.
 So my guitar solos tend to be smooth, slow lines."

 He has mentioned in interviews that his guitar influences include Lenny Breau, Leslie West, Wes Montgomery, George Peterson, and Hank Marvin.

 Personal life

 Bachman's first marriage was to Lorayne Stevenson (1966 to 1977).
 With Stevenson, Bachman had six children.
 His son, Tal Bachman, is a recording artist best known for his 1999 top-20 hit song "She's So High".
 His daughter Lorelei Bachman is also a writer/musician.
 He then was married to Denise McCann from 1982 to 2011, and they had one child.
 They resided on Salt Spring Island, British Columbia, Canada.
 Bachman and McCann separated in 2011.

 During his early Guess Who years, Bachman's Mormon religious beliefs conflicted with the sex, drugs and rock 'n' roll lifestyle of the other band members.
+His son Tal Bachman later renounced the religion.